mdabrowski1990/uds/README.rst

 - cons:

   - very modest documentation - https://python-uds.readthedocs.io/en/latest/
-  - is not maintained with last release in March 2019 - https://pypi.org/project/python-uds/
+  - is not maintained with the last release in March 2019 - https://pypi.org/project/python-uds/
   - only a few communication interfaces (I have only found examples with python-can) are supported - https://python-uds.readthedocs.io/en/latest/interface.html
   - only Client side communication is implemented
   - limited communication parameters configuration - https://python-uds.readthedocs.io/en/latest/configuration.html
+  - no support for full-duplex communication (sending and receiving at the same time)

 Contact